dinomite505/learning_docker/docker-container-assignment/README.md

 So what is the purpose of connecting containers to a custom network?
 Their communication purpose varies but often includes inter-container communication, load balancing, data sharing, and exposing services to the wider network or internet while maintaining internal control and security.

-:heavy_exclamation_mark: NOTE :heavy_exclamation_mark: : Containers connected to default `bridge` network don't have DNS server built into it by default.
+:heavy_exclamation_mark:NOTE:heavy_exclamation_mark: : Containers connected to default `bridge` network don't have DNS server built into it by default.
 They are assigned dynamic IP addresses by Docker's IPAM driver.
 On the other hand, containers attached to a `custom network` use Docker's embedded DNS server which means those containers use DNS naming and Docker uses the container names as the equivalent of a host name for containers to talk with each other.
 Containers are designed to be dynamic, and their IP addresses may change as they stop, restart or are relocated to different hosts.
 So, rather than relying on fixed IP addresses, use DNS resolution instead.

 `docker network connect` - dynamically creates a NIC in a container on an existing virtual network.
 <br>